sbraende/shoeshop/README.md

 - Assisted with structure for MyAccount components and nested routing.
 - Extra VerifyEmail RouteGuard logic.
 - Debug findVarientDetails.js.
+- `_redirects` file for handelig file-based routes on Netlify.
 - Initial draft of `README.md`.

 ### Frontend at Høyskolen Kristiania